GeostatsGuy/MachineLearningCourse/README.md

 * **produce a comprehensive, concise, well-documented, machine learning workflow in a Jupyter Notebook**.
 Opportunity to apply course learnings and demonstrate a high level of proficiency.
 With permission, I post the workflows online in this GitHub repository and use it to support future classes (with credit).

-* **open-source contributions to GitHub are recognized in many companies.
+* **open-source** contributions to GitHub are recognized in many companies.

+* to assist I have provided a [project template](https://github.com/GeostatsGuy/MachineLearningCourse/blob/main/PGE383_ProjectTemplate.ipynb).

+* the workflows are graded by the following criteria:

 | Element                | Description |
 |------------------------|-------------|